stelzinga/MF/Management_Framework.md

 - Real Estate (development of, and maintenance of real estate)

 A single Venture can operate in one or more Sectors.
 For example the Indian Company "Reliance Industries" offers services across many of above Sectors.

 ### Investors & Creditors
-Investors represent people financing the Venture by becoming (partial) owner of it through Equity.
-Creditors provide sources of Financing by extending some form of Debt to the Venture.
+Investors represent people financing the Venture by becoming (partial) Owner of it through Equity.
+Creditors provide sources of Financing by extending some form of Debt to the Venture (without becoming Owner).
 The Business Function Finance is directly related to these dimensions.

 ### Politics, Laws & Regulations
 Politics represents the governmental and judicial structure, and also includes military as extension of politics.
-Politics yields in general some for of Law applicable to different aspect of a Venture e.g. employment law.
-Note that tax law is discussed below under Economics & Tax.
+Politics yield some form of Law applicable to different aspect of a Venture e.g. employment law (tax law is discussed below under Economics & Tax).
 Regulators establish Regulations.
-They have a direct impact on Services and/or Operations and/or an indirect impact through Clients and Suppliers.
 Regulations result from Politics but are narrower in their application i.e., they apply to specific Sectors.
+They thus have a direct impact on Services and/or Operations and/or an indirect impact through Clients and Suppliers if the Venture operates within such regulated Sectors.
 The Business Functions Compliance, Risk, and Legal are concerned with these dimensions.

 ### Competitors
-Competitors offer similar/same Services to similar/same Clients in the same Sector(s) the Venture operates in.
+Competitors offer similar or the same Services to similar or the same Clients in the same Sector(s) the Venture operates in.
 They are an integral part of Economics in terms of supply and demand.
 Competitors offering services closest to the Venture's Services are called *Peers*.
 The Business Function Marketing is concerned with this dimension.

 ### Climate & Weather
 Includes aspects like temperature, rainfall, humidity, tornadoes, monsoons, drought, etc. Depending on the Business Model of the Venture, several Business Functions can be concerned with this dimension.